tradingstrategy-ai/web3-ethereum-defi/docs/source/tutorials/index.rst

 * Making swaps on Uniswap, Pancakeswap, others

+* Creating your own price feeds for ERC-20 tokens

 * Data research with Jupyter Notebooks and Pandas

 * Integrating DeFi protocols for backend and data research pipeline